dse/printable-paper/README.md

 Some different types of printable paper, and a Perl program that generates them.

-SVG and PDF formats are included.
-Two-page versions of all paper rulings are provided, for double-sided printing.
+SVG, PDF, and PostScript formats are included.

+Two-page PDFs of all paper rulings are provided, for convenient double-sided printing.

 ## Rulings Included